-The project team is taking positive steps with the design development of HT and we continue to be on track for completed design by December 2020.
+The project team is taking positive steps with the design development of HT and we continue to be on track for a completed design by December 2020.

-In the last few months, the team studied design concepts for each of the floors to better determine configuration and layout of classrooms, offices, laboratories, student collaboration spaces, and areas of circulation.
+In the last few months, the team studied design concepts for each of the floors to better determine the configuration and layout of classrooms, offices, laboratories, student collaboration spaces, and areas of circulation.
 Most recently, conversations about wayfinding and signage for the building were initiated.

 In addition, the team spent time in July considering different options for improvements to the building entries.
 These improvements aim to create clear building entrances with opportunities for signage.
 Ideally, the solutions that are developed for the HT will be replicated in future campus projects to create a consistent design approach that will further support increased visibility and wayfinding across the Sylvania campus.

-The project team, including architects, designers, engineers, contractors, and P&CC, have developed smaller technical groups based on specific areas of expertise.
+The project team, including architects, designers, engineers, contractors, and P&CC, has developed smaller technical groups based on specific areas of expertise.
 These smaller groups are meeting regularly to analyze and inform various scopes of work related to the project as a whole.
 These groups include Site and Landscape, Demolition and Structure, Existing Envelope and Roofing, Interior Design, Mechanical/Plumbing Systems, as well as Electrical/Low Voltage.

 During the last couple of months, the project team along with FMS partners reviewed the options put forward by the project’s mechanical systems consultants to upgrade and address the HT building mechanical systems on both the east and west sides.
-The inadequacy of the current mechanical systems to manage the flow, quality and temperature of the air in the HT was one of the major reasons for investing in this building’s renovation.
-The options were vetted based on their efficiency and their ability to provide long term solutions.
+The inadequacy of the current mechanical systems to manage the flow, quality, and temperature of the air in the HT was one of the major reasons for investing in this building’s renovation.
+The options were vetted based on their efficiency and their ability to provide long-term solutions.
 The options were also reviewed to determine how they would interact with other mechanical systems that remain in the HT building and would connect to Sylvania’s larger mechanical system.
 The selected solution is projected to add to the college and campus’ sustainability goals and create cost savings through reduced energy costs and decreased maintenance.

 Lastly, the team has started a series of focus conversations to understand the path forward and requirements for the sustainability certification sought for the renovation.
-The team is considering LEED as a minimum, but is also exploring the WELL certification.
+The team is considering LEED as a minimum but is also exploring the WELL certification.
 These goals and the concurrent actions that would be transposed into the building and its systems align with the current college goals for new construction set forth by the Climate Action Plan.